City-of-Helsinki/django-helusers/README.md

 Functionalities for server needing (API) access token verification:

 * For servers using Django REST Framework
+* For servers not using Django REST Framework

 Functionalities for server needing to authenticate against OIDC or OAuth2 server: